Harmful pests and diseases may arrive with travellers coming to Australia.

 - dispose of any risk goods in the bins at the airport or sea port.

 Declared risk goods will be inspected by a biosecurity officer.
 They may direct the goods for treatment, export or destruction.
 Goods that do not pose a biosecurity risk will be returned to you.

-- may be subject to civil penalty proceedings, and/or
+- subject to civil penalty proceedings, and/or

 Your visa may also be cancelled and, if so, you will be refused entry into Australia.

 For faster border clearance: